Can Unpaid Parking Tickets Hurt My Credit Score?

 Fines remain permanently on file because they’re considered Crown debt.
 They can date back decades when they were moved from provincial to municipal governments.

-There’s No Statue Of Limitations
+There’s No Statute Of Limitations

 You’re Not Protected By A Collection Notice